zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 </article>

-ButtonQ is a screen that showed advertisements to customers waiting in line to checkout.
-Whenever a checkout aisle was available the screen would flash the number of the available checkout aisle.
+ButtonQ is wifi-connected button and a screen that showed advertisements to customers waiting in line to checkout.
+Whenever a cashier became available they could press their _button_ and the screen would flash the number of the available checkout aisle to _queue_ the next customer.

 TechTAP sold the system to a supplier of grocery store lighting solutions down in Nashville.